Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Further Ablation Studies

 \section{Further Ablation Studies}

-\paragraph{Ablation on student saliency methods.} To show the generalization of ROSS, we use several methods to compute student saliency maps and report the results in Table~\ref{tab:stusal}.
-Grad-CAM performs the best, although other methods yield performance gains, demonstrating the effectiveness of ROSS.
+\paragraph{Ablation on saliency methods.} To show the generalization of TASS, we use several methods to compute saliency maps and report the results in Table~\ref{tab:stusal}.
+Grad-CAM performs the best, although other methods yield performance gains, demonstrating the effectiveness of TASS.

-\paragraph{Ablation on low-level teacher maps.} In the manuscript we use CSNet~\cite{21PAMI-Sal100K} to compute all the teacher saliency and boundary maps because it is very lightweight.
-Compared to our main model, the teacher model has fewer than 1\% parameters and requires 1.5\% of the FLOPs (as shown in Table \ref{tab:flo}).
+\paragraph{Ablation on low-level target maps.} In the manuscript we use CSNet~\cite{21PAMI-Sal100K} to compute all the pre-trained saliency and boundary maps because it is very lightweight.
+Compared to our main model, the pre-trained model has fewer than 1\% parameters and requires 1.5\% of the FLOPs (as shown in Table \ref{tab:flo}).
 Note that we compute all low-level maps offline before new tasks, and so the extra FLOPs should be amortized over the number of epochs.
-Therefore, the additional FLOPs required by the teacher model is only about 0.015\% of the main model, which is negligible in practice.
+Therefore, the additional FLOPs required by the low-level model is only about 0.015\% of the main model, which is negligible in practice.

-To show the effectiveness of ROSS, we perform an ablation on the low-level teacher maps.
+To show the effectiveness of TASS, we perform an ablation on the low-level maps.
 We replace them with the Grad-CAM generated from a ResNet-152 network.
 To avoid information leakage, ResNet-152 was trained from scratch.
 Before each new task, we first train it only on task data and use the Grad-CAM output to supervise saliency in our incremental model.
-From Table~\ref{tab:nlm} we see that ROSS still outperforms other methods.
-Moreover, ROSS is applicable to other teacher models for predicting saliency maps, (e.g. DFI~\cite{liu2020dynamic} or PoolNet~\cite{liu2019simple}) with more parameters, and produces even better performance with larger networks.
+From Table~\ref{tab:nlm} we see that TASS still outperforms other methods.
+Moreover, TASS is applicable to other models for generating saliency maps, (e.g. DFI~\cite{liu2020dynamic} or PoolNet~\cite{liu2019simple}) with more parameters, and produces even better performance with larger networks.